When you completed your FAFSA, you probably received a message that said "Congratulations,

 process, you are not being accused of providing fraudulent information.

-If your biological parents live together, even if they were never married, you must
+If your biological parents live together, even if they were never married, they are

 If your parent's situation is not described above and you are uncertain whose information